How To Prove a Product Liability Claim

 Strict Liability

-Many product liability cases involve strict liability.
-The supplier of the product is responsible for injuries resulting from defects, even if they were extremely careful in making the product.
+Under strict liability, the product supplier is responsible for injuries resulting from defects even if they were extremely careful in making the product.
+The injured party doesn’t have to prove intent or negligence, just that the product was defective and they were injured by it.

 Strict liability for defective products is imposed by state laws.
-“If a plaintiff proves [a product liability] claim, then under the product liability statute in New Jersey, there’s strict liability,” says Epstein.
-“In most personal injury cases, you’re assessing whether there’s negligence—whether a reasonably prudent person would have committed or failed to do the act.
+“If a plaintiff proves a product liability claim, then under the product liability statute in New Jersey, there’s strict liability,” says Epstein.
+“In most personal injury cases, you’re assessing whether there’s negligence — whether a reasonably prudent person would have committed or failed to do the act.
 But in strict liability, negligence doesn’t come into play.”

 Negligence